 Part 4 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

-Setting up a business is a process that, in most cases, requires a lot of time and money.
+Setting up a business is a process that in most cases, requires a lot of time and money.
 On top of that, you have no guarantees.
 So why go through the struggle and end up in a business that’s not for you?

 It’s best to do something you enjoy doing, and here’s my reasoning: When you do what you enjoy, and a lot of problems occur, you won’t get discouraged easily.
-Now let’s say you’re in business just for the money.
+Now let’s say you’re in a business just for the money.
 Then, when problems arise, your first reaction is to look for an exit rather than a solution.
 Your mind starts to wonder what else could you do to replace the income.

 You think, “How can I get out of this business?”
 When you’re doing something you enjoy, you find solutions to problems and move on.

-Five Questions to Get You On the Right Track
+Five Questions to Get You on the Right Track

 To help you get a better idea of what business is right for you, take some time to answer the following questions: